bockp/Edge-Detection-project/Article-month1.md

 All of the contour lines are closed lines because the strength of the edge is not considered, so even gradual intensity transitions result in a zero-crossing.
 As previously indicated, local minima of the gradient magnitude can cause false edges, that can be eliminated by using a threshold for edge strength, causing breaks in the closed contours.

 In ImageJ, two plugins provide an implementation of the LoG operator :
-- The Laplacian plugin of FeatureJ package  (*j'ai un lien : https://imagescience.org/meijering/software/featurej/laplacian/ mais pas de publi associée...*)
+- The Laplacian plugin of FeatureJ package, created by Erik Meijering (*j'ai un lien : https://imagescience.org/meijering/software/featurej/laplacian/ mais pas de publi associée...*)
 This plugin is based on ImageScience, a java library for image processing (*pareil : https://imagescience.org/meijering/software/imagescience/ *) which provides tools for computing the LoG of an image and detecting the zero-crossings.
 The only parameter accessible to the user is the "laplacian smoothing scale", meaning the standard deviation used for the Gaussian kernel.
 (*résumé rapide du workflow de l'algorithme*)
-- The LoG_Filter plugin (*https://imagej.nih.gov/ij/plugins/log-filter.html*).
+- The LoG_Filter plugin, by Lokesh Taxali and Jesse Jin (*https://imagej.nih.gov/ij/plugins/log-filter.html*).
-This plugin is a standalone and provides more parameters to the user : sigma
+This plugin is composed of a unique class file and provides more parameters to the user : sigma (standard deviation for the Gaussian filter), filter width (size of the LoG kernel), threshold for 1D DoG filtering, and delta (level for adjusting zero-crossings).
+Unlike the previous plugin, this one involves thresholding of the LoG output with a Difference of Gaussians.
+Moreover, its use is limited to 8-bit images.

 ## Canny